yanni4night/grunt-web-stamp/README.md

     }

 #### options.prefix
-Type: `String`
+Type: `String` or `Function`
 Default value: `''`

-A string value that will be prepended to each url path.
+A string value that will be prepended to each url path.If it's defined as a function,real filepath will be passed as the only parameter.

 #### options.pattern
 Type: `String` or `Function`